trozware/ZonePet/ReadMe.md

 - /zp all - choose from all your pets.
 - /zp mini - show or hide the MiniMap button.
 - /zp dupe - list any duplicate pets.
+- /zp do - interact with the current pet if possible.
 - /zp - shows help

 ---